 - Get Fitter Faster

 Call it the return of operational excellence with a focus on cash flow.
 American Express identified customers with high balances and low spending activity and offered them a $300 gift card if they paid off their balance.
 With rising credit card delinquencies that were difficult to forecast, Amex decided it was better to pay people to close their account than to risk those debts going bad which would cost Amex much more later.

 Unfortunately, as I’ve previously mentioned, many companies have no enterprise-wide risk management process in place and have no plans to implement one.

 - Don’t Forget to Grow Yourself

-Downturn or no downturn, this is good advice.
+Downturn or no downturn, this is always good advice.
 Take time for yourself and remember that every downturn is inevitable followed by an upturn.

 Downturns can cause significant hardship on individuals and companies.
 But like the proverbial silver lining, there can be an upside of the downturn.